 1-15 credit hours.
 Required for students not otherwise registered during any semester when student uses university facilities and/or faculty time before degree is completed.
 Grading Restriction: Satisfactory/No Credit grading only.
 Repeatability: May be repeated; Credit Restriction: May not be used toward degree requirements.
-Credit Level Restriction: Graduate credit only; Registration Restriction(s): Minimum student level - graduate.
+Credit Level Restriction: Graduate credit only; Instructor: D. Shoemaker